Laxman416/Portfolio/README.md

   ### 📄 Python Certification

-  - Associate Data Scientist in Python from Datacamp [README](Python/Notes/Associate%20Data%20Scientist%20Certification.md) - NOT COMPLETE
+  - Associate Data Scientist in Python from Datacamp [README](Python/Notes/Associate%20Data%20Scientist%20Certification.md) - NOT COMPLETED YET

+  *Description: 23 Courses, 11 projects, 3 timed assessments.*

 ## SQL

   A collection of notes and challenges for SQL programming.
 This section includes various notes on syntax, table relationships, and databases.